 The Southern Foodways Alliance– SFA documents, studies, and celebrates the diverse food cultures of the changing American South.
 We have been honored to be named Fellows in their Fellowship of Southern Farmers, Artisans and Chefs

 Growing Small Farms– Debbie Roos the organic/sustainable agricultural extension agent in Chatham county (one of the few such agents in the country) has, for decades, brought incredible programming to our area and helped many new farmers get started.
 We have been proud to work with her on many programs and projects.

 The Association of Specialty Cut Flower Growers– This is the national group for cut flower growers.
 Betsy was one of the first members back in 1988.
 She has since been a regional director, treasurer and is the past Executive Director of the ASCFG Research Foundation.

 Sustainable Agriculture Research and Education Program- SARE has funded the best research into sustainable farming and farming systems and publishes some of the best information available about farming.
 Alex served on the Southern Region Administrative Council for seven years which profoundly affected our understanding of what a sustainable farm should be.

 Central Carolina Community College Sustainable Agriculture program– At the Pittsboro campus, it offers classes and degrees in sustainable farming.
-We have had many students from the program work for us and Alex designed and taught the Sustainable Vegetable Production course for six years.
-Alex is currently teaching the Advanced Organic Crop Production class.
+We have had many students from the program work for us and Alex designed and taught the Sustainable Vegetable Production and the Advanced Organic Crop Production.

 The Carolina Farm Stewardship Association (CFSA)- the sustainable farming non-profit in the Carolinas.
 We have served on their board and taught many sessions at the conference.
 Betsy founded the annual Piedmont Farm Tour, a fund raiser for CFSA, sponsored by Weaver Street Market.